berkeley-stat243/stat243-fall-2022/syllabus.md

     something a few different ways and define/summarize what is going wrong or where you are getting stuck.

-## Course websites: GitHub, Piazza, GradeScope, and bCourses {#course-websites-github-piazza-gradescope-and-bcourses .unnumbered}
+## Course websites: GitHub, Ed Discussion, GradeScope, and bCourses {#course-websites-github-piazza-gradescope-and-bcourses .unnumbered}

 Key websites for the course are: